Rik, Iran

-Rik (ریک, also Romanized as Rīk; also known as Reg, Rek, and Rīg) is a village in Tula Rud Rural District, in the Central District of Talesh County, Gilan Province, Iran.
-At the 2006 census, its population was 1,509, in 442 families.
-Down from 15,65 in 2006.
+Rik (ریک) (Note: Also romanized as Rīk; also known as Reg, Rek, and Rīg) is a village in Tula Rud Rural District of the Central District in Talesh County, Gilan province, Iran.
 It was the traditional residence of the Khans of Karganrud.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,565 in 336 households.
+The following census in 2011 counted 1,540 people in 417 households.
+The 2016 census measured the population of the village as 1,509 people in 442 households.